 \section{Introduction}

 Training Large Language Models (LLMs) remains prohibitively expensive, motivating a growing line of work on Progressive Learning (PL)~\cite{kim2024solar, wu-etal-2024-llama, du2024stacking}, which aims to expand the parameter scale gradually during training instead of training the full scale from scratch~\cite{gong2019efficient}.
-Existing PL methods have demonstrated notable success in both saving training computation and performance enhancement, especially through depth-oriented strategies such as layer stacking~\cite{gong2019efficient, kim2024solar, du2024stacking}, block insertion~\cite{wu-etal-2024-llama,yang2025lesa}, or gradual network growth~\cite{yang2020progressively}.
+Existing PL methods have demonstrated notable success in both saving training computation and improving performance, especially through depth-oriented strategies such as layer stacking~\cite{gong2019efficient, kim2024solar, du2024stacking}, block insertion~\cite{wu-etal-2024-llama,yang2025lesa}, or gradual network growth~\cite{yang2020progressively}.

 Width is another crucial dimension for scaling model parameters~\cite{kaplan2020scalinglawsneurallanguage}.
-Existing studies have made only limited progress in this direction, and a general and systematic mechanism has yet to be established~\cite{chen2016net2netacceleratinglearningknowledge,chen-etal-2022-bert2bert,zhang2024aquilamoeefficienttrainingmoe,DBLP:journals/corr/abs-2504-00623,yao2024masked,yuan2023accelerated}.
-More importantly, previous investigations have been largely limited to expansion during the initial portion of training, e.g., less than 10--30\,\% of training tokens~\cite{du2024stacking,shen2022stagedtrainingtransformerlanguage}.
+Existing studies have made only limited progress in this direction, and a general and systematic mechanism has yet to be established~\cite{DBLP:journals/corr/ChenGS15,chen-etal-2022-bert2bert,zhang2024aquilamoeefficienttrainingmoe,yano2025efficient,yao2024masked,yuan2023accelerated}.
+More importantly, previous investigations have been largely limited to expansion during the initial portion of training, e.g., less than 10--30\,\% of training tokens~\cite{du2024stacking,pmlr-v162-shen22f}.
 Such early expansion offers negligible computational advantages over training the target-width model from scratch and fundamentally undermines the primary motivation of PL---reducing training costs.
-To make PL practically viable, width expansion must be conducted during the intermediate stage of pre-training (i.e., mid-stage expansion).
+To make PL practically viable, width expansion must be conducted during the mid-stage of pre-training.
 However, it is precisely in this regime that width expansion becomes challenging.
 We hereby analyze the core challenges as follows.